carpentries-lab/python-aos-lesson/_episodes/05-git.md

 {: .bash}

 ~~~
-diff --git a/plot_precipitation_climatology.py b/plot_precipitation_climatology.
+diff --git a/plot_precipitation_climatology.py b/plot_precipitation_climatology.py
-index 29a40fb..344a34e 100644
+index c6beb12..c11707c 100644
 --- a/plot_precipitation_climatology.py
 +++ b/plot_precipitation_climatology.py
-@@ -9,6 +9,7 @@ import iris.coord_categorisation
+@@ -6,6 +6,7 @@ import matplotlib.pyplot as plt
+ import numpy as np
  import cmocean

 +# A random comment

  def convert_pr_units(darray):
      """Convert kg m-2 s-1 to mm day-1.
 ~~~
 {: .output}

 which is the same as what you would get if you leave out `HEAD` (try it).
-The real goodness in all this is when you can refer to previous commits.
+The real benefit of using the HEAD notation is the ease with which you can refer to previous commits.
 We do that by adding `~1` to refer to the commit one before `HEAD`.

 ~~~